 Comment: The longer term poverty reduction trend is good but the latest six-monthly DESA report on world economic prospects says income levels are dropping.

 Goal 2.
-End hunger, achieve food security, improve nutrition and promote sustainable agriculture
+End hunger, achieve food security, improve nutrition, promote sustainable agriculture

 Comment: Surprisingly, there is no mention of reducing waste in food production and processing.
 Estimates show that a third to a half of all food produced is wasted.